arangodb/docs/3.10/index.md

 ## How to Use the Documentation

-The documentation is organized in five handbooks:
+The documentation is split into five parts:

-- This manual describes ArangoDB and its features in detail for you as a user, developer and administrator.
+- This manual describes ArangoDB and its features in detail for you as a user, developer, administrator, and data scientist.
 - The [AQL handbook](aql/) explains ArangoDB's query language AQL.
-- The [HTTP handbook](http/) describes the internal API of ArangoDB that is used to communicate with clients.
+- The [HTTP handbook](http/) describes the public REST API of ArangoDB that is used to communicate with clients.
 In general, the HTTP handbook will be of interest to driver developers.
-If you use any of the existing drivers for the language of your choice, you can skip this handbook.
+If you use any of the existing drivers for the language of your choice, you can skip this part.
 - The [Driver handbook](drivers/) includes the documentation of the available official ArangoDB drivers and integrations, and an overview of the community drivers.